ericstrobl/DvCD/README.md

 DESCRIPTION
 -----------

-This is MATLAB code for three versions of a kernel-based Markov blanket discovery algorithm for *large, high dimensional datasets*.
+This is MATLAB code for a kernel-based Markov blanket discovery algorithm.
 The algorithm was designed to compare the utility of dependence and conditional dependence measures in local causal discovery from gene expression data.
-The paper for this method is currently under review.
+The associated paper is currently under review.

 Practically, the algorithm can help scientistis plan their experiments from observational data, since the top ranked variables from each algorithm are most likely to be causally related to the target.

 As a general rule for high dimensional data, we recommend using ExcCD when samples are above several hundred and ExcD or IncD when samples are below several hundred.

-Sister repository for smaller datasets: https://github.com/ericstrobl/MarkovBlanket/

 CODE
 ----